lolyhop/gnn-wiki-project/README.md

 ]
 ```

-If an article's categories contained any of these terms, the node was removed.
+If an article's categories contained any of these terms, we cut the node.

-This rigorous filtering came at a cost.
-While we successfully curated a high-quality core of **7,934 IT-related articles** (removing over 6,600 noisy nodes), we severely fragmented the graph structure.
-Deleting nodes deletes their connections, causing our total link count to plummet from **44,008 to just 7,859**.
-This left many articles isolated — a major problem for GNNs that rely on connectivity.
-We will address this fragmentation in the **Graph Reconstruction** section by reconstructing the graph topology.
+But this rigorous filtering came with a heavy price tag.
+While we successfully realized a high-quality core of **7,934 IT-related articles** (removing over 6,600 noisy nodes), we severely fragmented the graph structure.
+When you delete a node, you delete its edges.
+Our total link count plummeted from 44,008 to just 7,859.

+This left us with many isolated islands — a major problem for GNNs that rely on connectivity to learn.
+How did we fix this broken topology?
+We will tackle that in the Graph Reconstruction section.

 ## 4. From Chaos to Classes: Automated Labeling

-We now had a clean set of text articles, but supervised learning requires distinct target labels.
+We now have a clean set of text articles, but supervised learning requires distinct target labels.
 Wikipedia provides **categories**, but they are too granular to serve as labels directly (e.g., _"Software companies established in 1998"_ is not a useful high-level class).

-To convert this noisy metadata into a clean classification dataset, we designed a **three-stage automated labeling pipeline**.
+To turn this noisy metadata into a clean classification dataset, we designed a **three-stage automated labeling pipeline**.

 ### Stage 1: Taxonomy Design